Field Manual · DAM

 7. Integrate DAM with External Compliance Systems

-If your organisation uses contract management, ERP, or digital rights management (DRM) tools, connect them to your DAM.
-Integration keeps data synchronised and eliminates duplicate record-keeping.
+If your organization uses contract management, ERP, or digital rights management (DRM) tools, connect them to your DAM.
+Integration keeps data synchronized and eliminates duplicate record-keeping.
 For example: Sync license expiry data from contract databases, Link rights documentation stored in external archives, and Feed usage reports into compliance dashboards for cross-department visibility.
 This creates a seamless compliance ecosystem across your enterprise platforms.

 Common Mistakes